 Until the ETIAS Visa Waiver is introduced, Bulgaria joining the Schengen Area would not change anything for Canadian travellers.
-However, from 2021 they would need to apply for ETIAS.
+However, from the end of 2022 they would need to apply for ETIAS.

 The ETIAS Visa Waiver will be very similar to other visa waiver programs around the world such as the Canadian eTA and the American ESTA.
 It will not be a conventional visa and Canadians will not need to visit an embassy or consulate.

 The online application will only take a few minutes to complete.
 Applicants will just need to enter information such as their name, date of birth, address, passport details, and travel plans.
 They will also need to make a payment using a credit or debit card.

 The vast majority of applications will be quickly approved.
 ETIAS visa waivers will be valid for 3 years and will allow Canadians to spend a maximum of 90 days in the zone (in any 180-day period).
 ETIAS will allow travellers to enter all of the countries in the region.